Thertzlor/entropy-wordsmith/README.md

 There's nothing *wrong* Diceware, it's cool and secure.
 But what if you could make passphrases that are more complex and more *entertaining*, natural language passwords that utilize the entirety of the English language?

 That is **Entropy Wordsmith** and it's ridiculous and over-the-top by design.
-It uses the [WordNet 3.1](https://wordnet.princeton.edu) database as a dictionary.
+It uses the [Open English Wordnet 2024](https://github.com/globalwordnet/english-wordnet) database as a dictionary.
 After pruning everything shorter than 3 letters we end up with:

-**117761 Nouns.
+**124006 Nouns.
-21461 Adjectives.
+21634 Adjectives.
-11549 Verbs.
+11612 Verbs.
-4481 Adverbs.**
+4489 Adverbs.**

 As a general database of english this dataset includes not just common words but lots of proper nouns like locations or famous people, a whole bunch of niche academic terms most people haven't heard of, archaic and loan words etc.
 ...Not to mention many of these words are already multi-word constructs.
 The resulting passphrases are huge, and therefore [very secure](#the-scale-and-the-math) and as a bonus they tend to be *completely nuts*.